-It seems like no time at all since we were watching the Christmas mini-series but sure enough, it's already time for a brand new full-on series of Great British Menu and we certainly aren't complaining.
+It seems like no time at all since the last series, but it's already time for a fresh edition of Great British Menu and we certainly aren't complaining.

-Great British Menu has now been on our screens for 15 years, with the first season having been screened in 2006, and over the years has been a springboard for some of the nation's now most succesful chefs to go on to do some amazing things.
-Past contestants include Jason Atherton, Nathan Outlaw and Aktar Islam to name a few, and you can be sure that some of this year's competitors will go on to become equally successful themselves.
+Great British Menu has now been on our screens for 17 years (we know, we can't be that old either), with the first season having been screened in 2006, and over the years has been a springboard for some of the nation's now most successful chefs to go on to do some amazing things.
+Past contestants include Jason Atherton, Nathan Outlaw and Aktar Islam to name a few, and you can be sure that some of this year's competitors will go on to become equally as successful themselves.
 One of the things that we particularly love about Great British Menu is the fact that such a range of different chefs take part, so it's not unlikely that you'll have an experimental youngster competing against an established Michelin-starred head chef.

-If you're as excited as we are about Great British Menu being back on our screens for a 16th series, you'll want to know everything about the new series, from when it starts to who the contestants are.
-That's why below we've answered all the questions you might have about Great British Menu 2021.
-Make sure to set a reminder for the first episode!
+If you're as excited as we are about Great British Menu being back on our screens for an 18th series, you'll want to be in the know, from when it starts to who the contestants are.
+That's why below we've answered all the questions you might have about Great British Menu 2023.

-We're still waiting to hear about various elements of the new series of Great British Menu, but we've tried to answer some of the biggest questions you might have below, and will be regularly updating this page with the latest information.
+As another year kicks off, we can't wait to see what's in store for the hopeful chefs.
+We've tried to answer some of the biggest questions you might have below and will be regularly updating this page with the latest information.

 What channel will Great British Menu be on?

 Great British Menu will be broadcast on BBC Two.